Learn what affects the cost of insurance and how to save.

 Car insurance rates are also highly regional, so you’ll get a different rate if you move to a different ZIP code.
 Compare sample rates for a New York driver.

 Your individual circumstances, your car and the policy you choose will affect the price you pay for car insurance.
 You can’t draw up your own policy and set your own prices, but you can take control of many of the factors affecting the cost of your car insurance, and reduce costs that way.

 - Sex.
 Males can often expect higher premiums.
-This is sometimes further modified by age and marital status.
+This is sometimes further affected by age and marital status.

 - Occupation.
 Professional drivers, whether behind the wheel of a racecar or a delivery truck, can expect significantly higher premiums thanks to more time spent on the road.

 - Marital status.
 Single people are seen as less stable than their married counterparts.
-If you get married, you’ll see your premiums decrease right away.
+If you get married, you’ll see your premiums decrease.